bjpop/varlap/README.md

 influence what data points are considered outliers, due to underlying biological differences.
 For example, in human data, it is adviseable to consider the autosomes separately from the X and Y chromosomes.

-Outliers are computed based on the interquartile range of the data, using the so-called (Tukey's fences)[https://en.wikipedia.org/wiki/Outlier#Tukey's_fences].
+Outliers are computed based on the interquartile range of the data, using the so-called [Tukey's fences](https://en.wikipedia.org/wiki/Outlier#Tukey's_fences).
 Data points outside the below range are considered outliers:

 ```